 Some bees manage to find a place for themselves, but almost any beekeeper will be happy to come and collect the swarm if they possibly can.
 If possible, please contact a natural beekeeper, not one who will factory-farm the bees.
 But anything is better than treating them as a pest!
-You can reach us via the Rose Cottage page.
+You can reach us via the Contact Us page.

 *The bees proved to be so fascinating that those worries rapidly went away.